sagemath/sagewiki_to_gh-2022-10-10/days64.md

 === Registration ===

 Registration is free.
+We have limited funding for travel and lodging.

-To register, e-mail either Anne (anne at math.ucdavis.edu) or Travis (tscrim at ucdavis.edu).
+To register, e-mail either Anne (anne at math.ucdavis.edu) or Travis (tscrim at ucdavis.edu), and please indicate if you would like to apply for funding.
 You can also add your name to the participant list below with contact information!

 === Lodging ===